If you have a child who struggles in school, it can be hard to make sense of all the different supports and services available.

 Intervention and accommodation are both types of support.
 But they aren’t the same thing, and they’re not designed to help in the same way.
 Here are the key differences.

-Students with an Individualized Education Program (IEP) or a 504 plan have formal accommodations included in their plans.
+• Students with an IEP or a 504 plan have formal accommodations included in their plans.
 They may or may not continue to get those supports throughout their school years.

-Struggling students who don’t have an IEP or a 504 plan may be able to get informal supports that enable them to show what they know.
+• Struggling students who don’t have an IEP or a 504 plan may be able to get informal supports that let them show what they know.

 Accommodations allow a child to get around a specific barrier or challenge.
 They should represent a change in one or more of the following:

 • Response (the way assignments or tests are completed)

 • Setting (where your child learns)

 • Timing and scheduling (the time your child has to do the task)

 • Showing kids that what they already know can help improve their understanding of a topic

 • Schoolwide PBIS programs that explicitly teach behavior that is acceptable in the school environment

 • Use of a formula sheet or number line for math tests